aarmono/crypto_transceiver_instructions/README.md

 This key can now be saved to an SD card as usual.
 This does not require the original SD card still be plugged into the computer.

+### On Linux ###

+1. Plug both SD cards into the computer
+1. Ensure a directory named `config` exists on the destination SD card
+1. Copy the `config/key` file from the source SD card into the `config` directory on the destination SD card

 ## First Time Boot ##